Lymphoma symptoms

 Chest symptoms

-Swollen lymph nodes in the chest can press on your airways and lungs.
+If you have swollen lymph nodes in your chest, they can press on your airways and lungs.
 They can also cause fluid to collect around your lungs.

 Swollen lymph nodes in the chest can cause symptoms such as: